Modern Slavery Statement 2022

 In the last twelve months our internal Modern Slavery Portal has received over 300 hits from our staff members who want to learn more and be involved with modern slavery campaigns and initiatives which are led by our pro bono and social impact teams.

 Recruitment and welfare of our people

-We are a leading law firm with more than 3,000 employees, partners and contractors working across Asia, Australia, Europe, the Middle East and North America.
+We are a law firm with almost 4,000 employees, partners and contractors working across Asia, Australia, Europe, the Middle East and North America.
 As a professional services firm, people are our most valuable asset at all levels of the business.

-As part of our HR policies and procedures, we only use reputable recruitment firms and comply with all relevant local laws and regulations.
+As part of our People and Culture policies and procedures we only use reputable recruitment firms and comply with all relevant local laws and regulations.
 We regularly review our global recruitment procedures and providers, as well as our arrangements for employee and contractors welfare by championing mental and physical wellbeing.
 All employees are paid at least the minimum wage in the local jurisdiction and in London employees and contractors are paid the London Living Wage or above.

 Consultation and Approval